chainer/chainer/docs/source/glance.rst

 As an activation function, we'll use standard Rectified Linear Units (:func:`~chainer.functions.relu`).

-Using the :class:`~chainer.Sequential` allows us to define the neural network model in a compact format.
+Using :class:`~chainer.Sequential` allows us to define the neural network model in a compact format.

 .. literalinclude:: ../../examples/glance/glance.py
    :language: python